 L-Tryptophan is a precursor for a number of important compounds in the body, including serotonin which, in turn, converts into melatonin.
 Melatonin is a neurohormone that you’ve probably heard of.
 It regulates the daily night-day cycle and many successfully use it to restore healthy sleep patterns when traveling or during other routine alterations.

 Healthy sleep patterns you say?
 Hmmm.
-It’s starting to sound like L-Tryptophan might actually be responsible for our post-Thanksgiving drowsiness.
+It’s starting to sound like L-Tryptophan might actually be responsible for making us tired on Turkey Day.
 Well, turns out there’s more to the story.

 The Simpler Answer

-Rather than pin Thanksgiving lethargy on the poor turkey (its already been through a lot), I’d like to suggest something a bit more straightforward.
+Rather than pinning Thanksgiving lethargy on the poor turkey (its already been through a lot), I’d like to suggest something a bit more straightforward.
 Let’s back up and start from the beginning.

-There’s no reason to feel guilty for enjoying food and drink with loved ones on Thanksgiving, but for those looking to maintain a bit more energy throughout the day here are some pretty simple tricks that won’t put too much cramp on your holiday style.
+There’s no reason to feel guilty for enjoying food and drink with loved ones on Thanksgiving, but for those looking to maintain a bit more energy throughout the day, here are some pretty simple tricks that won’t leave you feeling sleepy.